sionalarsen-sys/ssh_guard/README.md

 3. Audit and Execute defensive actions (Firewall blocking) without manual intervention.

 ### The Solution
 The `ssh_guard.sh` script implements a modular security pipeline.
-It extracts "Failed" and "Invalid" login attempts into a persisten failure log for analysis, uses `awk` to aggregate hit counts by IP address, and compares those counts against a user-defined threshold.
+It extracts "Failed" and "Invalid" login attempts into a persistent failure log for analysis, uses `awk` to aggregate hit counts by IP address, and compares those counts against a user-defined threshold.
 By separating the Analysis Engine from the Setup Configuration, the script can be deployed across various Linux environments with zero code modification.

 ## 🛠️ Technical Stack
 * **Language:** Bash (Shell Scripting)